geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 So you're talking about getting rid of it for all AMD GPUs?

 ##### **Nimlgen** [[00:41:36](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2496)]
 Yeah.
-So if the numbers are good and we don't see...
+So if the numbers are good and we don't see..
 Any huge performance issues, I think, yeah, we can just leave AQL as the default type and remove the PIM4 queue creation at all.

 ##### **Geohot** [[00:41:54](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=2514)]
 Yeah.
 If it saves code, let's go with BATHs.
 Sounds good.
 Sounds good.